 - Each year there are different types of extensions.
 If you miss open enrollment for any reason, don’t assume you are out of options.

 People were able to check a box that says they had trouble signing up and were granted an ObamaCare deadline extension allowing them access to a special enrollment period where they could enroll in a plan up until April 19th, 2014.

-Starting April 19th, 2014 the only way to be granted an extension outside of open enrollment is to contact the call center and request one, or apply online.
+Starting April 19th, 2014 the only way to be granted an extension outside of open enrollment was to contact the call center and request one, or apply online.
 Extensions are only given for certain qualifying life events and allow access to a special enrollment period.

 The extension to mid-april only applied to open enrollment 2014, moving forward the only way to get covered outside open enrollment is through special enrollment.

 ObamaCare Extension 2014 and Beyond